 The road takes them through all of Central America, past the Darien Gap to South America and finally to the “end of the earth” in Patagonia where the Pan-American Highway finally ends.

-A pretty incredible read that might just inspire you to think about taking your road trip international (like Andrea and I recently did).
+A pretty incredible read that might just inspire you to think about taking your road trip internationally (like we did).

 The Cruise of the Rolling Junk by F. Scott Fitzgerald

 Another of America’s finest authors sets out on the open road, this time F. Scott Fitzgerald of Great Gatsby fame, who sets out with his wife Zelda on a drive from Connecticut to Alabama.

 These serialized articles compiled into a book of their journey in a dilapidated car (the rolling junk) and tell the story of a younger America.